Listen to This Article:

 Most likely, a hiring manager will want to discern whether your style matches the restaurant’s overall essence.
 Although it doesn’t have to align perfectly, this question offers insight into your personal approach as a chef.

-For example, if you’re interviewing at a plant-based restaurant, the hiring manager will likely look for a sustainably-focused cooking style that’s grounded in farm-to-table principles.
-Your answer might also disclose whether you keep up with modern cooking trends, your preferred cuisine style, and perhaps a few signature dishes.
+For example, if you’re interviewing at a plant-based restaurant, the hiring manager will likely look for a sustainably-focused cooking style that’s grounded in farm-to-table principles, or they may ask you about your approach to plant-based cooking.
+Your answer might also disclose whether you keep up with modern food trends, your preferred cuisine style, and perhaps a few signature dishes.

 5. What Can’t You Live Without in the Kitchen?